 Services provided by Lawcover are delivered by a small team of skilled, professional staff based largely in our one Sydney office, with select team members working remotely in other Australian states.
-According to the Global Slavery Index 2023 (GSI), Australia is considered a low-risk geography for vulnerability to modern slavery.1 We recognise that despite this, modern slavery can still occur in our Australian operations and supply chain but given the nature of our business operations, in consultation with our human rights risk advisors, Lawcover has determined internal operations to be low risk.
+According to the Global Slavery Index 2023 (GSI), Australia is considered a low-risk geography for vulnerability to modern slavery.
+We recognise that despite this, modern slavery can still occur in our Australian operations and supply chain but, given the nature of our business operations, and based on last year's consultation with our human rights risk advisors, Lawcover has determined internal operations to be low risk.